dFr3sh1/RealState_IA/README.md

 To achieve to this simulation, I have tested several algorithms models from Scikit-Learn.
 The machine learning was trained trough supervised learning model with Linear regression and KnnRegression algorithms.

-The algorithm will analyse all categorial variables between the 15 neighbours with similar or close values to ouput a price, the highest score from several tests was upon .86% with.
-Knn Regression model.
+The algorithm will analyse all categorial variables between the 15 neighbours with similar or close values to ouput a price, the highest score from several tests was upon 84% with Knn Regression model.

+### Jupyter

+The ipynb files show the algorithms, the process of modelisatiion, and data cleaning.

 ### Technologies